bingomanatee/wonderlandlabs-monorepo/packages/can-di-land/README.NOTE.md

 This manager had multiple components that the UX could call and have the modules wrapped in a HOC delayed providing a view component until its required components were present in the manager.
-Also, it was clear that some components would require _other_ components to be present.
+Also, it was clearData that some components would require _other_ components to be present.

-Given the number of moving parts it soon became clear that it would be better to move the manager definition into a more rigorously tested system.
+Given the number of moving parts it soon became clearData that it would be better to move the manager definition into a more rigorously tested system.

 To be concrete -- some fo the components present were: